defano/wyldcard/README.md

 #### I want to download and play with this.

-Lucky for you, an executable will be available for download soon.
+Someday an executable will be available for download, until then, see the [build guide](doc/BUILDING.md) for instructions on how to run the application using Gradle.

 #### I'm a Java developer and want to contribute to the source code.

 Glad to have you aboard!
 Have a look at [the build instructions](doc/BUILDING.md).

-#### I don't care about your dumb homework assignment.
-I want to run the real HyperCard.
+#### I want to run the real HyperCard.

 Use the SheepShaver emulator to run Macintosh System Software on modern Macs and PCs.
 See [this tutorial](https://jamesfriend.com.au/running-hypercard-stack-2014) for details.